Rodrigo Tarín

-Rodrigo Tarín Higón (born 5 July 1996) is a Spanish professional footballer who plays as a central defender for Real Oviedo.
+Rodrigo Tarín Higón (born 5 July 1996) is a Spanish professional footballer who plays as a central defender.

 Club career

 Barcelona

 Born in Chiva, Valencian Community, Tarín joined FC Barcelona's youth categories in 2011, from Valencia CF. On 18 September 2014, he renewed his contract until 2018, and was promoted to the reserves in Segunda División B the following July.

 Tarín made his senior debut on 22 August 2015, starting in a 1–2 away loss against UE Cornellà.
 He scored his first senior goal on 17 September of the following year, netting the winner in a 2–1 home success over CD Atlético Baleares; in November, however, he suffered a knee injury which kept him out for six months.

 Tarín made his professional debut on 19 August 2017, starting in a 2–1 away win against Real Valladolid in the Segunda División.

 Leganés

 On 27 June 2018, Tarín signed a three-year deal with La Liga side CD Leganés.
 He made his debut in the main category of Spanish football on 26 September, starting in a 2–1 home defeat of former side Barcelona.

 In October 2020, shortly after relegation to the second tier, Tarín extended his contract with the Community of Madrid side until 2023.
 On 31 January 2022, after being sparingly used, he terminated his contract with the club.